ep390/ep390/ep-390-web/app/syllabus/page.md

 - Hands on: Video Games
 - **Final project!**

 AI is changing fast!
-The exact make-up of this list may change subtlly to keep up with iportant developments in the field.
+The exact make-up of this list may change subtly to keep up with important developments in the field.

 ## Course Activities

 In this class, you will:

 - Get hands-on practice with modern tools for generating media
-- Studying how the models work under the hood
+- Study how the models work under the hood
 - Explore research and criticism of Generative AI
 - Build a portfolio of content and reflections that expose AI strengths and weaknesses
 - Develop an informed critical take on the utility and ethics of generative AI